TeodorFredriksson95/Coding-Daily-Practice/README.md

 -- Soldered MT3608 pentiometer connector pins
 -- Connected MT3608 to ESP32
 -- External battery supply for ESP32 is now working.
 Proceed with ESP8266 Wifi connectivity.

+24/7-2025
+* C#
+-- Practicing GetAlternateLookup method for dictionaries in order to optimize lookups.
+As far as I understand so far, this method provides an allocation free lookup in dictionaries using an alternative type.
+This seems to be beneficial when looking up ReadOnlySpan<char> keys in a Dictionary<string, x> situation.
+However, if the search key already perfectly matches the key of the dictionary, this seems to cause an overhead instead.
+I haven't fully grasped this concept yet, as i'm seeing many who in fact vouch for the efficiency of this method even when not using ReeadyOnlySpan<char> as alternative type for lookups.
+To be further investigated..